dobios/Dobios/README.md

 - 👋 Hi, I’m a computer nerd from Switzerland who likes thinking about languages and how we can make them better.
 - 👀 I like designing tools that make it easier to describe complex things correctly and reliably.
-When I get imposter syndrome, I try building some automated testing thingies to convince myself that the stuff I build works.
 - 📫 You can reach me via email (amelia.dobis@princeton.edu) or on mastodon.
 - ✨ You can find my favorite stuff pinned on my profile ;), as well as on [personal my website (WIP)](https://dobios.github.io).
 **********************************
 #### For Software
 - Most of my work is usually working on a compiler or building some automated testing thingy.
-I do occasionally still dable in video-game dev, but I feel like that arc has reached its end.
+- I like using MLIR for the compiler-esque things I do.
 - I will sometimes dable in something completely unrelated, so always keep your eyes open for that ;).

 #### For Hardware
 - I like reasoning about hardware, but I am an awful hardware engineer ^^".
 - Most of my work here will be on the languages people use to implement and **verify** their designs.
-- I've been doing a lot of work on the verification parts of [CIRCT](https://github.com/llvm/circt) and [Chisel](https://github.com/chipsalliance/chisel) lately.
+- I'm a frequent contributor to [CIRCT](https://github.com/llvm/circt) and sometimes [Chisel](https://github.com/chipsalliance/chisel).
+- I'm currently looking various verification problems, like solver parallelization or datapath validation.

 #### For Video-Games
 - **Godot** is great, lightweight, easy to use and FOSS.